Prediction of the liquid-crystal phase behavior of hard right triangles from fourth-virial density-functional theories: Theory

 Our theory uses the same strategy followed in our previous works on the third virial coefficient \cite{Mederos,MAR1}, but now the theory is extended to an arbitrary number of virial coefficients.
 We start from the following analytic expression for the equation of state, valid for a fluid of oriented particles:

-In this expression $\eta=\rho a$ is the packing fraction, with $\rho$ and $a$ the number density and particle area, respectively. $h(\phi)$ is the orientational distribution function, which quantifies the average orientation of the particles, where $\phi$ is the angle between the averaged orientation of the main symmetry axis of a typical particle and the main director.
+The parameter $q$ in Eqn. (\ref{lolo}) controls the divergence of the second term at close-packing, $\eta=\eta_{\rm cp}\equiv 1$.
+It is taken as a free parameter and will be important to compare the resulting equation of state with MC simulations. $\eta=\rho a$ is the packing fraction, with $\rho$ and $a$ the number density and particle area, respectively. $h(\phi)$ is the orientational distribution function, which quantifies the average orientation of the particles, where $\phi$ is the angle between the averaged orientation of the main symmetry axis of a typical particle and the main director.
 This function is normalised,

 The coefficients $c_n[h]$ are functionals of the orientational distribution function and can be related to the standard virial coefficients by equating the low-density expansion of (\ref{lolo}) with the exact virial expansion up to $n$th order (note that the expansion in Eqn. (\ref{lolo}) is truncated at this order):